hendrixjoseph/hendrixjoseph.github.io/_posts/2019-10-22-what-cryptocurrencies-can-you-buy-on-robinhood.md

 I am a bit interested in cryptocurrencies - I have an entire [tag](https://www.joehxblog.com/tags/#cryptocurrency) dedicated to them, as well as [a Mix collection](https://mix.com/joehx/cryptocurrency).

-And Robinhood sells cryptocurrencies.
-And unlike stocks, you can buy fractional amounts of crypto (which is good, otherwise few people would be able to buy any Bitcoin).
+And Robinhood sells cryptocurrencies. ~~And unlike stocks, you can buy fractional amounts of crypto (which is good, otherwise few people would be able to buy any Bitcoin).~~

+> Update: You've been able to buy fractional shares of stocks on Robinhood for awhile now.
+Thanks, [Frank Poliat @quickdrawartist](https://twitter.com/quickdrawartist/status/1619808636049694720) for the correction.

 ![Robinhood Crypto Promo Image.](/images/robinhood/crypto/robinhood-crypto-image.png) *Robinhood Crypto Promo Image.*